Contents

 It may seem controversial to suggest carrying a rather large lens on a minimalist travel photography gear list, but it can do a lot, and it’s the reach I love.

-And, after all, the kit I choose to take has to strike the best balance between the smallest and lightest combination I am willing to accept on any given trip to capture a set of pictures I’ll be happy with.
+After all, the kit I choose must strike the best balance between the smallest, lightest setup I am willing to accept on any given trip and the one that lets me capture a set of pictures I’ll be happy with.

 The Fujifilm 50-140mm is a pleasure to use, a great performer, smaller and lighter than its full-frame counterparts, a lens I trust optically, and f/2.8 all the way through.

-Here are some posts containing mostly examples of this lens and what it’s capable of: Kew Garden pictures and Milan pictures.
+Here are some posts that mostly feature examples of this lens and what it’s capable of: Kew Gardens and Milan.

 3 | A Phone